 |Licence Type||Requirements||Suspension Period|

-If you failed to respond or notify the Queensland Transport Department within 21 days, you are deemed to have forfeited your right to choose and the suspension option will apply automatically.
+If you failed to respond or notify the Queensland Transport Department, you are deemed to have forfeited your right to choose and the suspension option will apply automatically.
 Your licence suspension will start the day after you make a decision.
 Any subsequent driving while your licence is suspended will amount to an unlicensed driving offence.

-The Good Driving Behaviour Period will commence on the date you elect an option.
-The decision must be made within the 21 days period.
+The Good Driving Behaviour Period will commence on the date you elect.

 If you hold a Learner Licence, you are not eligible for a Good Driving Behaviour Period and your licence will be suspended for 3 months.
 You are not permitted to drive during this period and your licence will automatically be reissued at the end of your suspension period.